E-Residency in Ukraine: Law, Tax, and Benefits

 The Ukrainian government simplified accounting and submission of necessary reports for e-residents.

 The tax agent is also obliged to submit a tax calculation of the amounts of income and withheld tax according to the prescribed form to the supervisory body at the main place of registration.
-In case of failing in payment (transfer) of taxes, the tax agent would be liable to pay the penalty.
+In case of failure in payment (transfer) of taxes, the tax agent would be liable to pay the penalty.

 How to apply for e-residency